Chapter 5 : Dimples?

 "Ehm, I don't-"

-not firewhiskey," I tell him quicky before he can interrupt.
+"No. Definitely not firewhiskey," I tell him quicky before he can interrupt.

 "I'd like some pineapple sorbét, if that's alright, Neddy?"
 Muffin cuts in, and I want to kiss her for diverting the houseelf's attention away from me.